hotspotty/documentation/docs/features/payment-management/index.md

 Based on the information entered, commission reports can be generated to show how much each contact is owed.
 This information can then be used to pay the contacts.

 The easiest way to generate a commission report is with the "Generate report" button in the "Commission Reports" section of the workspace settings.
-This will allow you to specify a title, the period, the currencies and the timezone for which the report should be generated.
-By default, the report will be generated for the past month.
-The currency selection only shows currencies for which there are commissions in this workspace.
-By default, it will generate a report for each currency.
+This will allow you to specify a title, the period, and the timezone for which the report should be generated.
+A report will be generated for the selected period (by default: the past month) for all currencies that have commissions agreements in this workspace.

 It is also possible to generate a commission report for a specific list of contacts.
 To do this, simply select the contacts of interest in the contacts section of the workspace, and click the "Generate commission report" button.